technion/difficult_redirector/README.md

 # Use

+**Build**
 ```
 wasm-pack build --target web
 ```

+**Generate a lure with Evilginx**
+As normal

+**Setup the Redirector**

 Copy the following files into a redirector folder:
 - difficult_redirect_bg.wasm
 - difficult_redirect_bg.js
 - index.html

+**Publish a working Redirector**

+- Use the redirector.
+This will display the proper encoded URL, then redirect to the template site
+- Use this link to obfuscate the lure URL using our super secret format: [CyberChef](https://cyberchef.org/#recipe=XOR(%7B'option':'UTF8','string':'K'%7D,'Standard',false)To_Hex('None',0))
+- Place the encoded url in the index.html file, greet() function

+Bonus Points:

+- Minify the .js file (don't obfuscate, this is all WASM boilerplate)
+- Make a beautiful index.html

+**TODO**
+- Fix error handling
+- Tests and builds